bitrix24/b24restdocs/api-reference/sonet-group/members/sonet-group-user-invite.md

 This method invites users to a social network group on behalf of the current user, while checking the current user's access rights to the group.

-## Returns an array of user IDs that were successfully invited to the group.
+## Returns an array of IDs of users successfully invited to the group.

 ## Parameters